UPDATED ON 15 JANUARY 2025

 Postpartum emotional disconnect can be a common experience, but it’s often surrounded by guilt and confusion.
 Understanding why this happens, what it means, and how you can work through it can help ease the emotional burden.

-- A sense of indifference or emotional numbness
+- A sense of indifference or emotional numbness toward your baby

-Understanding Postpartum Emotions
+Understanding Postpartum Emotion

 1. Hormonal Changes